MaaXYZ/maa-framework-go/README.md

 import "github.com/MaaXYZ/maa-framework-go/v3"
 ```

 Then, you can use the functionalities provided by MaaFramework.
-For detailed usage, refer to the [documentation](#documentation) and [examples](#examples) provided in the repository.
+For detailed usage, refer to the [documentation](#documentation) provided in the repository.

 > Note: Programs built with maa-framework-go rely on the dynamic libraries of MaaFramework.
 Please ensure one of the following conditions is met:
 >